 This muscle controls the raising and lowering of your eyelid.
 You can think of the levator palpebrae muscle like a garage-door opener for each of your eyes: when the muscle contracts back and away from the front of your face, your upper eyelids are pulled open.

-Unfortunately, if just a little bit of that botulinum toxin comes in contact with one of your levator palpebrae muscles, you’re going to find it impossible to open that eye all the way.
-This effect is the dreaded “eyelid droop.”
+Unfortunately, if just a little bit of that botulinum toxin comes in contact with one of your levator palpebrae muscles, you’re going to find it impossible to open your eye all the way.
+This effect is the dreaded eyelid droop.